Toowoomba: Traditional Inhabitants of the land

-This traditional landscape changed dramatically with the settlement of Drayton in the 1840s and the pastoral expansion west.
+This traditional landscape changed dramatically from 1840 with the incursion of British pastoralists into the region.
 Those Aboriginal Australians that survived the frontier conflict of this time were pushed to the fringe of society in camps and later moved to missions such as Deebing Creek, Durundur and later Barambah (now Cherbourg).
-There is evidence that local Aboriginal Australians were working on the properties to the west of Toowoomba in this contact period.
+Some local Aboriginal Australians worked on the properties around Toowoomba in this contact period.
 Ceremonies such as the Bonye Bonye festival remained active until the late 19th century – groups from south east and south west Queensland as well as northern New South Wales gathered at Gummingurru, near Gowrie (west of Toowoomba) prior to attending the festival.
-The Gummingurru site is being restored and remains an important ceremonial place for not only the traditional groups but neighbouring groups.
+The Gummingurru site with its ancient stone circles is being restored by the Gummingurru Aboriginal Corporation and is an important ceremonial place for not only the traditional groups but neighbouring groups.